• Home

 Next, import the LaunchDarkly client in your application code:

-import init from '@launchdarkly/vercel-server-sdk';
+import { init } from '@launchdarkly/vercel-server-sdk'

-import { createClient } from '@vercel/edge-config';
+import { createClient } from '@vercel/edge-config'

 Here's how:

-const edgeClient = createClient(process.env.EDGE_CONFIG);
+const edgeConfigClient = createClient(process.env.EDGE_CONFIG)

-const ldClient = init('sdk-key-123abc', edgeClient);
+const ldClient = init('<client-side-id-123abc>', edgeConfigClient)

 await ldClient.waitForInitialization();